-The park also boasts a large number of mammals including buffalo, giraffe, hyena, wildebeest, Burchell’s zebra, baboon, gazelle, hippo, cheetah, leopard (rare) and lion (sightings are hit-and-miss).
-The park is also a birdwatcher’s paradise with its 400 and over species.
+The park also boasts a large number of mammals, including buffalo, giraffe, hyena, wildebeest, Burchell’s zebra, baboon, gazelle, hippo, cheetah, leopard (rare) and lion (sightings are hit-and-miss).
+The park is also a birdwatcher’s paradise with 400 and over species.
 Lining the swamps, you’ll spot the Egyptian goose, hadada ibis, sacred ibis, African jacana, blacksmith plover, malachite kingfisher, egrets, herons, pelicans, crowned cranes, flamingos and many others.
 Besides, the acacia woodland holds steel-blue whydah, white-bellied go-away bird and the Von der Decken’s hornbill.

 Other activities in Amboseli NP

 Indeed the main activity is the game drive looking for magnificent sightings.
 Still, with the help of your accommodation, you can also enjoy a walking safari (next to the park – usually early in the morning before the game drive) and a Masaai village visit to find out how they live in complete harmony with their environment and the wildlife which surrounds them.

 How to get there

 The park is usually combined in a tour with other parks (click here to see our itinerary), but it’s also easily reachable from Nairobi by driving along the A109 and C102, then turning on the C103 heading to Kimana Gate (360 km – 4.30 hr).
 Anyway, despite the fact you could arrange a daily tour to the Park from the capital city, the best way to enjoy its breathtaking scenery is to have overnight here.
 Click here to see our itinerary and general information.

 Where to sleep in Amboseli